dbhive/My-DB-Blogs/_posts/articles/2016-01-10-Optimize_HIVE_QRY.md

 That’s it.
 Now executing a query using this table should result in a different execution plan that is faster because of the cost calculation and different execution plan created by Hive.

-### 5 use map-side joins
+### 5 Use map-side joins

-Another technique is to use map-side joins – by setting the following params
+Another technique is to use map-side joins – by setting the following params:

 set hive.auto.convert.join=true;
 set hive.auto.convert.join.noconditionaltask=true;